SwedbankPay/developer.swedbankpay.com/payments/card/seamless-view.md

 ## Introduction

+Seamless View provides an integration of the payment process directly on your website.
+This solution offers a smooth shopping experience with Swedbank Pay payment pages seamlessly integrated in an iFrame on your website.
+The costumer does not need to leave your webpage, since we are handling the payment in the iFrame on your page.

 * When properly set up in your merchant/webshop site and the payer starts the purchase process, you need to make a POST request towards Swedbank Pay with your Purchase information.
 This will generate a payment object with a unique